Federal Employees Dental and Vision Insurance Program

 • Premiums are deducted from enrollees’ pay or annuity when possible.

 • Employees (but not retirees) pay the premiums from pretax payroll dollars and may not opt out of this premium conversion arrangement.
+(Note: Those in phased retirement status remain eligible for premium conversion because they do not separate from service; see Phased Retirement in Chapter 3, Section 1.)

 • Employees may use money in health care flexible spending accounts to pay co-payments and deductibles (but not premiums) of either vision or dental care.